ocm verify component-version

 If multiple configuration files are found, they will be merged in the order they are discovered.

-Using the option, this configuration file be used instead of the lookup above.
+Using the option, the specified configuration file(s) will be used instead of the lookup above.

 --logformat enum set the log output format that is used to print individual logs